imkp004/AI_Virtual_Keybrd/README.md

 Calculations :

 I am going to set and calculate the location where it is going to show on the webcam when the program runs, and the size of the text and the rectangel box which the text is in.

-# Week 4
 Using landmark points in the hands to detect multiple points of the Hands.
 Calculating the Hand ratio using the mid points.

-# Week 5
 Using landmark points in the hands to detect multiple points of the Hands.
 Calculating the Hand ratio using the mid points.

-# Week 6
 Starting the webcam Hand Tracking with Virtual Keyboard.
 Hand landmarks identification - MediaPipe finds the 21 hand landmarks on the cropped image of the hand.

-# Week 7
-Spring Break

-# Week 8
 Displaying the letters on keyboard.
 Poocessing the hand trakcking with keyboard.

-# Week 9
 Showing the output and resetting the board.
 Creating "Space" key and "Back-Space" key.

-# Week 10
 Running the program of Camrea, virtual keybaord with hand tracking.
 Typing letters in Notpad, Chrome, Word etc.